nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 These scheduler-specific commands can get very detailed and granular.
 They can apply to all processes in a workflow or only to specific processes.
 As an LSF-specific example, suppose a deep learning model training workload is a step in a Nextflow pipeline.
 The deep learning framework used may be GPU-aware and have specific topology requirements.

 In this example, we specify a job consisting of two tasks where each task runs on a separate host and requires exclusive use of two GPUs.
 We also impose a resource requirement that we want to schedule the CPU portion of each CUDA job in physical proximity to the GPU to improve performance (on a processor core close to the same PCIe or NVLink connection, for example).

 ```
+process {
-process dl_workload {
+  withName: dl_workload {
-     executor 'lsf'
+     executor = 'lsf'
-     queue 'gpu_hosts'
+     queue = 'gpu_hosts'
-     memory '16B'
+     memory = '16B'
-     clusterOptions '-gpu "num=2:mode=exclusive_process" -n2 -R "span[ptile=1] affinity[core(1)]"'
+     clusterOptions = '-gpu "num=2:mode=exclusive_process" -n2 -R "span[ptile=1] affinity[core(1)]"'

-     """
-     your task script here
-     """
+  }
 }
 ```